Dorothy Gillespie

 Dorothy Gillespie (1920–2012) was an American artist and sculptor who became known for her large and colorful abstract metal sculptures.
-Her works are featured at her alma mater (Radford University) in Virginia, where she later returned to teach, as well as in New York (where she was an artist in residence for the feminist Women's Interart Center), Wilmington, North Carolina, and Florida.
+Her works are featured at her alma mater Maryland Institute College of Art (MICA) in Baltimore where she later returned to teach, as well as in New York (where she was an artist in residence for the feminist Women's Interart Center), Wilmington, North Carolina, and Florida.

 Early and family life

 Gillespie was born in Roanoke, Virginia, in 1920, the daughter of Earl V. Gillespie and his wife Lilian.
 She had a younger brother, Earl V. Gillespie Jr. (born circa 1925), and a younger sister, Lilian (b. circa 1933), and from her youth she showed an affinity for art.
 She graduated from Jefferson High School in Roanoke in 1937.
 She later attributed her vivid designs and bright colors to memories of a Christmas tree in Roanoke.
 Although her parents disagreed with her wish to pursue art as a career, she enrolled both at Radford University near her hometown, and the Maryland Institute College of Art in Baltimore, Maryland.
 The director of the Maryland Institute, Hans Schuler, helped foster her career in fine art.

 Gillespie married Bernard Israel in 1946, and they had three children before his death in 1992.